 We distinguish between best language development, language acquisition and, more holistically, literacy.
 We value diversity, recognise that many people are multilingual, and may be proficient in various languages in different areas and to varying degrees.
 A diverse language identity and therefore, a diverse cultural identity is representative for our internationally mobile community and deserves to be celebrated.
-The many different perspectives often inherent to language help to foster intercultural understanding.
+The many different perspectives often inherent to language help to foster understanding.

 Students should continue to develop their best language as this facilitates cognitive development and is a key element in developing a positive self-image and cultural identity (International Baccalaureate Organisation) encouraging international mindedness and being open-minded.
 For this reason, we encourage parents to continue to focus on the development of the best language.
 At school, we understand the importance of academic language development in the students' best language by providing access to as many languages as possible.
-In Primary, parent volunteers are invited to read to the students in their best language.
-In Secondary, within the school curriculum, this includes Language and Literature in Dutch and English, as well as the School-Supported Self-Taught Literature Programme in the Diploma Programme.
+Within the school curriculum, this includes Language and Literature in Dutch and English, as well as the School-Supported Self-Taught Literature Programme in the Diploma Programme.
 In addition to the regular curriculum, we facilitate best-language clubs for a few languages on Thursday mornings.